Bluefinger/bevy_rand/tutorial/04-seeding.md

 ## Reseeding

-In order to ensure that new seeds always proliferate into updating `Entropy` components, `RngSeed` is an *immutable* component.
+In order to ensure that new seeds always proliferate into updating `EntropySource` components, `RngSeed` is an *immutable* component.
 It does not allow obtaining mutable references to it, nor exposes mutable methods to modify the seed.
 That means the only way to update a source entity's seed is to reinsert a new `RngSeed`.
-By doing so, it also triggers the component's hooks to also reinsert a new `Entropy` with the updated seed.
+By doing so, it also triggers the component's hooks to also reinsert a new `EntropySource` with the updated seed.

 ```rust
 use bevy_ecs::prelude::*;